 And let me tell you, that’s a special thing in this big Internet world.

-Stef and I have both come a long way in the past 7 (!!) years.
-She even has her first cookbook, Quick Prep Cooking with Your Instant Pot, coming out in April, and I couldn’t be prouder.
+Stef and I have both come a long way in the past decade (!!).
+She has even become a cookbook author two times over, with Quick Prep Cooking with Your Instant Pot and The Big Book of Instant Pot Recipes.

-The second reason this Peanut Butter Cake is special to me is because I first made it for my then-93-year-old grandpa.
-Peanut butter was one of his favorite things and he loved this cake.
+The second reason this peanut butter cake is special to me is because I first made it for my then-93-year-old grandpa.
+Peanut butter was one of his favorite things and he loved this cake and the peanut butter frosting that goes with it.

 Grandpa Swope has since passed away (at the age of almost 97!), but I still think of him every time I bake with peanut butter.